“Inheritance”

 Gallery

-Inheritance seeks to reframe the histories of colonialism, conflict and displacement through ancestral materials.
-In doing so, the project aims to transform suffering and how we relate to it — to re-image what was lost and to gift it to future generations.
+Inheritance is a three-phase project that seeks to reframe histories of colonialism, conflict and displacement through material remains of the artist’s ancestral home in Vietnam.
+In doing so, the project aims to transform suffering and how we relate to it — to re-image what was lost, and gift it to future generations.

 Curated by Amelia Winata.